The federal Free and Reduced-Price Lunch program provides nutritious meals for children from low-income families.

 If parents submit a new application and their new income exceeds the allowed amount, or if their income is not verified, students are immediately placed in the appropriate status — either Reduced or Paid.
 When changes occur throughout the year, there is a four-day grace period so that the notification has time to reach the parents.

-Food Services mails applications before the start of school to all registered students.
+Student Dining Services mails applications before the start of school to all registered students.
 Two follow-up notices are sent home with all elementary students notifying parents who have not submitted new applications.

 What are paid meal prices?